NTNU-IMT/stormbird/book/src/line_model/building_line_model.md

 # Building a line model

 As shown in the [intro section](./line_model_intro.md), a line model consist of many line elements.
-To simplify the construction of this line model, Stormbird uses a *line force model builder*.
-A builder helps with at least two things:
+To simplify the construction of this line model, Stormbird uses a *line force model builder* that helps with at least two things:

 1) **Reduce the amount of input data:** Rather than having to specify data directly for each line element, it is possible to only specify data at some chosen points along the span - such as the beginning and the end - at let the builder interpolate for every line segment between the specified points
 2) **Automate the setup of multiple wings:** The line force model requires information about which line element belongs to which wing.
 This can be cumbersome to set up manually, and it is not really necessary to do so.
 The builder automatically keep tracks of which line element belong to which wing.